jamilgonzalez/jest-genie/README.md

 - You can generate tests by right clicking a file and selecting "Jest Genie: Generate Tests" option in the menu

-# Note
+### Note:

+- GPT-3.5 Turbo can only handle 4,096 tokens in a given request (at 4 tokens a word we get ~1,024 words)

-- Since there are limitations on the amount of tokens GPT-3.5 Turbo can handle some files may be too large to process
+- Both input and output tokens count toward this limit so some files may be too large to process

-- This will become less and less an issue as OpenAI opens up GPT-4 and future models
+- This will become less of an issue as OpenAI opens up GPT-4 and future models to their api

 ## Requirements